What’s the difference between a technical analysis and a fundamental analysis?

 Key Concepts in Technical Analysis

-• Price Action: Technical analysis is based on the premise that all information needed to make a trading decision is already reflected in a security’s price.
+Technical analysis is based on the premise that all information needed to make a trading decision is already reflected in a security’s price.
 Price action, or the movement of a security’s price, is at the core of this analysis.
+For instance, if a stock consistently shows a certain pattern before rising, traders may anticipate a similar outcome in the future.

-• Charts and Patterns: Technical analysts use charts to track historical prices and identify patterns, such as head-and-shoulders, flags, and double tops, which can signal future movements.
+Technical analysts use charts to track historical prices and identify patterns, such as head-and-shoulders, flags, and double tops, which can signal future movements.
+A head-and-shoulders pattern, for example, is often indicative of a reversal trend.
+Traders might use candlestick charts to gain insights into daily price changes and predict future trends.

-• Technical Indicators: These include tools like moving averages, Relative Strength Index (RSI), Bollinger Bands, and MACD (Moving Average Convergence Divergence).
+These include tools like moving averages, Relative Strength Index (RSI), Bollinger Bands, and MACD (Moving Average Convergence Divergence).
 These indicators help traders identify trends, reversals, and overbought or oversold conditions.
+For example, the RSI can indicate whether a stock is overbought (above 70) or oversold (below 30).

 Purpose of Technical Analysis